-You might find that you install the Cab Grid free or Cab Grid Pro WordPress plugin and it does not function correctly.
+You might find that you install the Cab Grid basic edition or Cab Grid Pro WordPress plugin and it does not function correctly.
 There are many reasons this may happen, but most likely it is a compatibility issue with your theme or other plugins.

 - CURL function